-CLAUSE I.84 - FAR 52.244-6 SUBCONTRACTS FOR COMMERCIAL ITEMS (AUG 2020)
+CLAUSE I.84 - FAR 52.244-6 SUBCONTRACTS FOR COMMERCIAL ITEMS JAN 2022)

-Commercial item and commercially available off-the-shelf item have the meanings contained in Federal Acquisition Regulation (FAR) 2.101.
+Commercial product, commercial service and commercially available off-the-shelf item have the meanings contained in Federal Acquisition Regulation (FAR) 2.101.

 Subcontract includes a transfer of commercial items between divisions, subsidiaries, or affiliates of the Contractor or subcontractor at any tier.